 Figure 9.
-Acoustic density values along path of .
+Acoustic density values along path of glider.
 Mission 66 (upper left).
-Misson 69 (upper right), and Mission 72 (lower right).
+Mission 69 (upper right), and Mission 72 (lower right).
 Insets in map show location of bounding boxes for each mission.
 Acoustic density (in NASC) are represented by dots of varying size proportional to the NASC value at each interval.
 Significant hotspots of high density are colored orange-red.
 Absence of detected fish or fish school are shown as small black dots.